akeneo/pim-community-dev/akeneo-design-system/BUILD_INFRASTRUCTURE.md

 ### Deploy storybook

-The deploy workflow is localted in the [akeneo-design-system/.github/workflows/deploy.yml](https://github.com/akeneo/pim-community-dev/blob/master/akeneo-design-system/.github/workflows/deploy.yml).
-It's a github action building the lib and pushing it to the gh-pages branch.
+The deploy workflow is located in the [akeneo-design-system/.github/workflows/deploy.yml](https://github.com/akeneo/pim-community-dev/blob/master/akeneo-design-system/.github/workflows/deploy.yml) file.
+It's a Github action building the lib and pushing it to the `gh-pages` branch.

 ### Tag and release